DistributedExecutionFramework/def-documentation/docs/user-manual/tutorials/routines-tutorial.rst

 Data types
 ^^^^^^^^^^

-TODO :ref:`data-type`
+The DEF data types are used for the communication between the different components and across programming languages.
+It is necessary to create data types for all the input and output data of the routine.
+For more information on data types see :ref:`data-type`.

-The data types of the above defined parameters are the following.
+The data types for the above defined parameters are the following.

 =================== =============
 Parameter           Data Type